Joint Uplink-Downlink Cell Associations for Interference Networks with Local Connectivity: Abstract

 \section{Abstract}

 We study information theoretic models of interference networks that consist of $K$ Base Station (BS) - Mobile Terminal (MT) pairs.
 Each BS is connected to the MT carrying the same index as well as $L$ following MTs, where the connectivity parameter $L \geq 1$.
 We fix the value of $L$ and study large networks as $K$ goes to infinity.
 We assume that each MT can be associated with $N_c$ BSs, and these associations are determined by a cloud-based controller that has a global view of the network.
 An MT has to be associated with a BS, in order for the BS to transmit its message in the downlink, or decode its message in the uplink.
 In previous work, the cell associations that maximize the average uplink-downlink per user degrees of freedom (puDoF) were identified for the case when $L=1$.
 Further, when only the downlink is considered, the problem was settled for all values of $L$ when we are restricted to use only zero-forcing interference cancellation schemes.
-In this work, we first propose puDoF inner bounds for arbitrary values of $L$ when only the uplink is considered, and characterize the uplink puDoF value when only zero-forcing schemes are allowed and $N_c \geq \frac{L}{2}$.
-We then introduce new achievable average uplink-downlink puDoF values, and conjecture that the new scheme is optimal for all values of $L$, when we restrict our attention to zero-forcing schemes.
+In this work, we first propose puDoF inner bounds for arbitrary values of $L$ when only the uplink is considered, and characterize the uplink puDoF value when only zero-forcing schemes are allowed.
+We then introduce new achievable average uplink-downlink puDoF values.
+We show that the new scheme is optimal for the range when $N_c \leq \frac{L}{2}$ when we restrict our attention to zero forcing schemes.
+Additionally we conjecture that the having unity puDoF during uplink is optimal when $N_c \geq L$.